ShreyanJuvvadi/delta-sigma-modulator/README.md

 ### Parameters

 -   `THRESHOLD`: A local parameter representing the threshold value for the second integrator.
 It is set to `28'h14CCCCC`, which approximates 1.3.
-Ideally, it will be a number randing from 1.2 to 1.4.
+Ideally, it will be a number ranging from 1.2 to 1.4.

 ### Design

 The input is 16 bits represented by (`samp`), which is then added to (`next_sample_reg`) as (`{16'b0, samp, 8'b0}`).
-The 8 bits below are to allow for a higher resolution calculations of the two integrators while the 16 bits above are to allow for a ghreater accumulation value.
+The 8 bits below allow higher resolution calculations of the two integrators, while the 16 bits above allow for greater accumulation values.

 ### Functionality